 Scripture Reading: Job 15 - 16 …

-Reading through this section of Job is almost like watching a ping-pong match as Job and his friends debate why Job is suffering and how he should respond.
+Job needed comfort and encouragement.
+What he received from his friends, however, left him in a worse place, spiritually speaking, than before they arrived.
+Reading through this section of Job is almost like watching a ping pong match as Job and his friends debate why Job is suffering and how he should respond.
 We could say that Job's friends started it by coming to visit, but offering little comfort or hope.
 You may remember that when they saw Job "they began to weep aloud, and they tore their robes and sprinkled dust on their heads.
 Then they sat on the ground with him for seven days and seven nights.
 No one said a word to him, because they saw how great his suffering was" (2:12-13).

 What would you do?
-What have you done, when a friend is going through a difficult trial … a time of severe suffering?
+What have you done when a friend is going through a difficult trial … a time of severe suffering?
 What do you say at times like that?
-As we go through these chapters of Job over the coming weeks it is important to understand why at the end of all this God is angry at Job's three friends because they did not speak rightly of God (42:7).
+Do you ask God for wisdom to speak?
+As we go through these chapters of Job over the coming days, it is important to understand why at the end of all this God is angry at Job's three friends because they did not speak rightly of Him (42:7).

 In Chapter 15 Eliphaz gives another impassioned rebuttal of Job's claims that man's life is filled with trouble and ends in death.
 Job is tired, he is worn out and he is engaged in a philosophical debate with his friends.
 This is not helping!!!
 What would help?
 Eliphaz says to Job, "Are God's consolations not enough for you, words spoken gently to you?"
 YES!!
 God's comfort WOULD HAVE BEEN enough for Job … but you and your friends did not offer Job God's comfort or remind him of God's grace and power and strength that is available to those who trust in the Lord.